Ulster make five changes for semi-final meeting with Leicester

 Kick-off: 8pm.
 Venue: Welford Road.
 On TV: Live on BT Sport.

-Ulster have made five changes to the side that lost to Connacht in the Rainbow Cup last week ahead of their Challenge Cup semi-final against Leicester Tigers.
+Ulster head coach Dan McFarland has made five changes to the team that lost to Connacht in the Rainbow Cup for tomorrow’s European Challenge Cup semi-final against the Leicester Tigers at Welford Road (8.0, live on BT Sport).

-Eric O’Sullivan and Marty Moore return to the starting front row, while Rob Herring is retained at hooker.
-Iain Henderson will captain the side and is joined by Alan O’Connor in the engine room.
-Matty Rea retains his starting berth at blindside flanker, with Jordi Murphy returning to the openside position, and Nick Timoney completing the base of the pack at number 8.
+Props Eric O’Sullivan and Marty Moore return to the frontrow, Alan O’Connor is named alongside captain, Iain Henderson in the secondrow, while Jordi Murphy will wear the number seven jersey.
+Matty Rea retains his place following a fine performance last weekend.

-The starting back three remains unchanged.
-Jacob Stockdale is named at fullback, with Ethan McIlroy and Robert Baloucoune on the wings.
-Stuart McCloskey comes back into midfield to pair up with James Hume.
-John Cooney starts at scrum-half with Billy Burns at outhalf.
+There is just one change to the backline with Stuart McCloskey resuming his centre partnership with James Hume.
+Michael Lowry and Will Addison, who returned to competitive action against Connacht following 15 months on the sidelines through injury, are part of a strong bench that includes former All Blacks scrumhalf Alby Mathewson.

 Ulster: Jacob Stockdale; Robert Baloucoune, James Hume, Stuart McCloskey, Ethan McIlroy; Billy Burns, John Cooney; Eric O’Sullivan, Rob Herring, Marty Moore; Alan O’Connor, Iain Henderson (C); Matty Rea, Jordi Murphy, Nick Timoney.
 Replacements: John Andrew, Andrew Warwick, Tom O’Toole, Kieran Treadwell, Sean Reidy, Alby Mathewson, Michael Lowry, Will Addison.